yuragoit/pyCliAddressBook/README.md

 - Name: pyCliAddressBook
 - Main idea of the project: creating a personal assistant with a command line interface
 - Deadline: MVP - 3 days, Prod - 2 days, presentation - 1 day
-- Stack of technologies used: OOP, functional programming, venv, Pylint, GitHub, git, Trello, Agile, Debugging, Profiling
+- Stack of technologies used: OOP, functional programming, Pylint, GitHub, git, Trello, Agile, Debugging, Profiling

 ## About the Team